jotux/c_tricks/README.md

     }

 ### Glue register names together to create optimized hardware init code
-If you're working on a very space-limited device but still want clear hardware init code you can abuse the preprocessor and use it to glue together statements that compiler to single statements.
+If you're working on a very space-limited device but still want clear hardware init code you can abuse the preprocessor and use it to glue together statements that compile to single statements.

     #define _PORT(n)     n##_PORT
     #define _PIN(n)      n##_PIN